 If you have difficulty standing up for yourself or finding your voice, this is a good time to work with a therapist or life coach to gain confidence in expressing your needs and using your voice to share your concerns.

 Do you struggle with the idea of asking for help?
 Now is a good time to figure out why and start practicing.
 Knowing how and when to ask for help is a great skill, which will become a huge asset for you.

 The Four Agreements, A Practical Guide to Personal Freedom, a book by Don Miguel Ruiz, offers insights about our personal codes of conduct.
 As your caregiving journey continues, you'll interact with family, friends and health care professionals who will drive you nuts.
 This book will give you the tools so you can stay sane.

 10. Find your best shape—physically, emotionally and financially.

 Find a work-out routine you like.
 Maximize the amount of healthy foods you eat.
 Pay off your debts.
 Save as much as you can.
 Uncomfortable managing money?
 Read books and take classes online and in your community to become comfortable.
 You'll need to be at your best—physically, emotionally and financially.

 Document the story in a journal, video or audio recording.
 Collect recipes, photos, letters, poems and records that reflect your caree's life and achievements.
 Ask questions about your caree's childhood, parents, siblings and first loves.
 Involve other family members, including children, in the discussions.

 Perhaps the toughest battles in caregiving begin within.
-Most battles really are about whether or not you are loved—by your caree, by other family members, by friends, by your significant other.
-End the battle now: Know you have the love.
+Most battles really are about whether or not you are loved.
+That doubt begins the chase to find the love.
+End the running now.
+You are loved.
 Know it now so you can remind yourself later.